AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

    #.
 You may disable DataDog Agent and re-enable it to fetch the current new root certificate.
    #.
 Or, we highly recommend to follow above 3.1.b steps to use Remote Syslog as client to forward to any servers and will not encounter any of these cert issues.

+Before 5.3 release, DataDog agent woulld only upload metrics from the Aviatrix Controller and Gateways - from release 5.3, we also upload syslogs to bring it on par with Sumo and Splunk agent behavior.

 4. Log management system Apps
 ====================================